sahildua2305/ping-check/README.md

 ## How to run:

-To run in current terminal:
+To run in the terminal:

 `python internet-check`